aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

-# Summary: Clean code by Robert C. Martin
+# SUMMARY: CLEAN ARCHITECTURE BY ROBERT C. MARTIN

-## Foreword
+## FOREWORD

 > Architecture represents the significant design decisions that shape a system, where significant is measured by cost of change.